akrolsmir/Raytracer/README.txt

-shininess sp -- Specifies the roughness of the preceding object to be sp emission r g b -- Specifies the ambiant coefficient of the preceding object to be r g b reflectance r g b -- Specifies the reflectance coefficient of the preceding object to be r g b
+shininess sp -- Specifies the roughness of the preceding object to be sp emission r g b -- Specifies the ambiant coefficient of the preceding object to be r g b reflectance r g b -- Specifies the reflectance coefficient of the preceding object to be r g b envmap filename x1 y1 z1 x2 y2 z2 x3 y3 z3 -- Defines an environment map with source filename at the location specified by the parallelogram defining (x1,y1,z1),(x2,y2,z2),(x3,y3,z3) dof depth_dist -- Specifies the location of the lens and turns depth of field on. frames num -- Specifies the number of frames to draw with motion blur. velocity dx dy dz -- Specifies a velocity to the most recently defined object. acceleration dx dy dz -- Specifies an acceleration to the most recently defined object.

+Output is an image and a notes file denoting the name of the input file and how long it took to render the image.